-I would just like to get a little bit of clarification on what other pressures within the department caused.
+I would just like to get a little bit of clarification on what other pressures within the department caused....
 As Mr. Savikataaq mentioned, Environment is typically a surplus department.
 It typically doesn't run that tight of a margin on its overall budget.
-I am a little curious as to what other factors created this budgetary pressure?
+I am a little curious as to what other factors created this budgetary pressure.
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
 These programs are very important.

-In my initial response with my conversation with Mr. Hickes, we said that nobody was turned away on the Energy Support Program.
-In fact, there is a wait list.
-That list will just keep going up, so as not to turn people away.
+In my initial response with my conversation with Mr. Hickes, we said that nobody was turned away on the energy support program.
+In fact, there is a waitlist.
+That list will just keep going on so as not to turn people away.